ANNOUNCEMENTS

 What do I do if I receive a foreign check?

-Due to repeated problems with depositing international and unencoded checks through the State, we are requiring ALL foreign checks (which includes all Canadian Bank checks) be submitted separately to the Bursar's Office.
-These checks cannot be processed through your regular CASHNet Departmental Deposit as fees and exchange rates may come into play.
+All foreign checks (including Canadian) must be submitted separately to the Bursar's Office.
+These checks cannot be processed through your regular Transact Departmental Deposit, as fees and exchange rates may apply, and they cannot be processed in batch with our other checks.